top of page

 The noun 'apologue' has its etymological origins in Greek and Latin.
 It can be traced back to the Greek word 'apologos,' which means 'a story' or 'a tale,' and the Latin term 'apologia,' which means 'a defense' or 'an explanation.'
 Over time, in English, 'apologue' came to refer to a short narrative, often involving animals as characters, that conveys a moral lesson or message.
 Apologues have been used throughout history in various cultures as a means of teaching values, ethics, and life lessons in an engaging and memorable way.
 These allegorical tales often feature anthropomorphized animals and are designed to impart wisdom and insight, making them a valuable literary and educational tradition.

-Quiz: Find the meaning of the noun apologue:
+Find the correct meaning of the noun apologue:

 Try Again!